jgomezselles/kubecon24-kepler-knative/README.md

   * Everything in the data path
   * Gateway and pods
   * Keep in mind that using local svc should be fine!

-## FIXME
-* Fix service monitor in the otel collector
-* Add endpoint to hermes to export OTLP metrics

 ## Useful docs
 * https://knative.dev/docs/serving/autoscaling/autoscale-go/